chillington/gather_warehouse/README.md

 # gather_warehouse
-Projects from a Data Gathering &amp; Warehousing Course
+Projects from a Data Gathering &amp; Warehousing course